Ca6aka/test/replit.md

   - Fixed admin badges to show status at time of message, not current status
   - Admin badges now persist correctly based on when message was sent
 - **Avatar System Overhaul**:
-  - Added diverse animated avatar gradients with multiple color transitions
+  - Regular users have static avatar gradients with no animations
-  - Implemented 5 different animation types: gradient-shift, pulse-glow, shimmer-wave, color-dance, soft-pulse
+  - Super-admin (Ca6aka) has unique rainbow-pulse animation with rotating colors and scaling
-  - Created unique rainbow-pulse animation for super-admin (Ca6aka) with rotating colors
+  - Avatar circles are slightly smaller than experience rings to show progress better
-  - All new users get randomized multi-color gradients with animations
+  - Experience rings maintain original size for better visibility
 - **Level-Based Content Restrictions**:
   - Added lock icons for learning courses and server purchases requiring higher levels
   - Security Protocols course now requires level 12, Database Server requires level 8